 Regardless of how you look at it, you are your primary instrument of interpersonal influence, organizational impact, and personal accomplishment and fulfillment.
 So, elevate your game by getting a coach.

 The Management Landscape Has Undergone a Dramatic Change

 Open and transparent

-Well, just as in sports and in the performing arts, it’s now increasingly becoming the case in business that the more successful you are, the more likely it is that you will use a coach to deepen and extend your success.
-Tune up your game.
+Well, just as in sports and in the performing arts, it’s now increasingly becoming the case in business that the more successful you are, the more likely it is that you will use a coach to deepen and extend your success and tune up your game.

 High Performing Executives vs. Under Performing Ones

-We now actually understand a great deal about what differentiates the successful leader from the under-performing one.
+We understand a great deal about what differentiates the successful leader from the under-performing one.
 Successful people are aggressive learners.
 They are individuals who: